containers/nri-plugins/docs/resource-policy/developers-guide/cpu-allocator.md

 CPU cores with high EPP priority (relative to the other cores in the system) will be marked as high priority cores.

+### Hybrid CPU Architecture

+On systems with a hybrid CPU architecture, where some cores are optimized for performance and others for power consumption, performance optimized cores are classified as high priority CPUs while energy efficient cores as low priority CPUs.